pydy/pydy/docs/codegen.rst

    >>> rhs(array([1.0, 2.0]), 0.0, array([1.0, 2.0, 3.0]))
    array([ 2., -7.])

-Other backends can be used by simply passing in the `generator` keyword argument, e.g.:
+Other backends can be used by passing in the ``generator`` keyword argument, e.g.:

 .. code:: pycon